jrtivald/EEC201-Final-Project/README.md

 ### Mel-Spaced Filter Banks

 The Mel-spaced filter banks models how humans perceive sound.
 The lower banks are spaced linearly apart, and the higher banks are spaced logarithmically apart.
-The figure bellow is a plot of the filter banks we used.
+The figure below is a plot of the filter banks we used.

 ![mel filt banks](img/mel_filt_banks.png)

 To filter the signal through the filter bank, the STFT output matrix was multiplied with the filter bank matrix.
-The filter bank output is visualized with a spectrogram in the figure bellow.
+The filter bank output is visualized with a spectrogram in the figure below.

 ![mel banks](img/mel_banks.png)

 ### Cepstrum

 The next step in the MFCC process is to calculate the cepstrum of the filter bank output.
 This converts the the signal spectra back to time domain, and represents the different features of each frame.
-The output of the cepstrum is visualized with a spectrogram in the figure bellow.
+The output of the cepstrum is visualized with a spectrogram in the figure below.

 ![cepstrum](img/ceps.png)

-As seen in the figure bellow, most of the energy of the cepstrum output is contained in the lower coefficients.
+As seen in the figure below, most of the energy of the cepstrum output is contained in the lower coefficients.
 To extract significant features, only a subset of the cepstrum coefficients is used for the MFCC output.

 ### Normalization

 As seen in the figure above, some coefficients have outliers that skew the coefficient values in time in a certain direction.
 To reduce the effect of this skew, each coefficient value in time was mean normalized.
 Additionally, it is seen that the magnitude varies greatly between the coefficients so some coefficients would have a more significant effect than others.
 To mitigate this, each coefficient value in time was then also normalized with L-infinity norm to limit the range between -1 and 1.
-The MFCC output is visualized in the figure bellow.
+The MFCC output is visualized in the figure below.

 ![mfcc output](img/mfcc_output.png)